yusra-haider/Give_Back_COVID19/README.md

 # COVID19 -- Giving Back
 Curation of resources/ courses/ services gone free / on discount due to the COVID-19 pandemic.
 The more diverse and multi-faceted this list, the better!
-So please add to this list or email suggestions at yusra.haider@gmail.com
+So please add to this list by raising a PR or email suggestions at yusra.haider@gmail.com

 **General**